All field notes

 Freelancer vs. Company on Upwork: Making the Right Partnership Choice

-A clear breakdown of the core differences between individual freelancers and full-service agencies for your tech projects.
+An in-depth comparison of the primary trade-offs between an individual freelancer and a full-service agency for your tech projects.

 Freelancer vs. Company